KevinTheSome/WhatGame/README.md

-# WhatWame? the solution to a quest "what to game"?
+# WhatGame? the solution to a question "what to game"?

 <img src="/icon.png" alt="WhatGame? logo">